-This document serves to assist DA Abroad National Organising Committees (NOCs) to organise their Annual General Meetings (AGMs) for 2017.
+This document serves to assist DA Abroad National Organising Committees (NOCs) to organise their Annual General Meetings (AGMs).

 The DA Abroad Executive Committee reserve the right to amend the National Organising Committee AGM and Elections Procedure at any time, however will endeavour to inform all members of any changes as soon as possible.

 The purpose of the AGM is to: